tagspaces/documentation/docs/dev/external-config.md

 ```

 > Note: Some example map tile servers can be found in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Tile_servers).
 Please consider the terms of usage of any given map service provider!

+## Configuring the format of the geo tags

+    window.ExtDefaultVerticalPanel = 'pluscodes';

+Possible values: 'pluscodes', 'mgrs'

 ## User interface tweaks